Mountchicken/Efficient-Deep-Learning/Code_Efficiently.md

 - Without a doubt, VSCode is the **most popular** code editor by combining ease of use and popular IDE features.
 - As a loyal user of VSCode, let me put some fancy features in VSCode that help me a lot in my deep learning life.
   * **Extremely fast** launching speed, just in a second
-  * **Freedom of customization.** If you don’t like so much the basic design proposed by default, you can create your customized themes with high flexibility that lets you customize nearly all UI elements of the editor.
-If you don’t have the time to create one by yourself, you can choose a theme from the thousands available on the market, many of them are very nice.
+  * **Freedom of customization.** If you don't like so much the basic design proposed by default, you can create your customized themes with high flexibility that lets you customize nearly all UI elements of the editor.
+If you don't have the time to create one by yourself, you can choose a theme from the thousands available on the market; many of them are very nice.
   * **Well support Git.** Git is a commonly used development tool and even if you are not familiar with git, you can still manage to use it with the user-friendly operations provided in VSCode.
   * **World's best market.** There are literally thousands of extensions in the VS Code marketplace with new ones coming seemingly every single day.
 - Talking is useless and you will find it out when you tried. [microsoft/vscode](https://github.com/microsoft/vscode)

-# 2. Automatically format your code.
+# 2. Automatically format your code
 - Using `yapf` and `flake8` to automatically format your code will save you plenty of time.
   * before format:
   <img src='images/img2.png'>